Setting up the Change Management Process for Success

 Imagine this scenario: Your company is preparing for organizational change now or in the coming months.
 Maybe you need to restructure in order to drive greater productivity and revenue or perhaps change management is necessary at your firm to complete a large merger or acquisition, smoothly and effectively.
 Regardless of the reason(s) for business transformation, it’s rarely an easy process.

 In fact, the Harvard Business Review reports that there’s still a relatively low success rate for these types of programs.
 “Corporate transformations still have a miserable success rate, even though scholars and consultants have significantly improved our understanding of how they work,” the article states.
 “Studies consistently report that about three-quarters of change efforts flop — either they fail to deliver the anticipated benefits, or they are abandoned entirely.”

 This of course can lead to a large waste of time for your organization and deeply impact the company’s bottom line.
-Therefore, it’s crucial to put a strong change management process in place, so your company and its employees complete the change efficiently and with little difficulty.
+Therefore, it’s crucial to put a strong change management process in place, so that your company and it’s employees complete this change efficiently and with little difficulty.

-Marquis Parker, vice president of business services for MRINetwork, adds that an organization needs to always put employees first during any transformation processes to ensure the best results.
-“If you want to see the changes at your organization occur smoothly and without fault, it’s important that you always consider how your decisions will affect your employees, the heartbeat of your company,” he says.
+Marquis Parker, Vice President of Business Services for MRINetwork, adds that an organization needs to always put employees first during any transformation processes to ensure the best results.
+He adds, “If you want to see the changes at your organization occur smoothly and without fault, it’s important that you always consider how your decisions will affect your employees, the heartbeat of your company.”